fernandohali/fernandohali/README.md

-<h4> <br>As a freelancer, I am eager to take on new projects to further develop my programming skills.
-To achieve this, I actively seek the guidance of experienced programmers.
-I am currently a student at the State University of Southwest Bahia (UESB), one of the top universities in Brazil, and am always looking to expand my knowledge and expertise.<br><br>While programming is my primary focus, I am also passionate about learning about other subjects.
-I am open to discussing a wide range of topics and am excited about the opportunity to broaden my horizons. </h4>
+<h4> <br>I am a person passionate about technology and the world of computing.
+From an early age I developed a deep interest in computing and programming, which led me to study Information Systems at the State University of Southwest Bahia (UESB).

+Throughout my studies, I immersed myself in different areas of IT, focusing on full stack and backend programming, where I developed solid skills in creating web applications and managing highly complex systems.

+My passion is not just limited to technology, but also communication and knowledge dissemination.
+I'm always looking for new ways to share information and help people understand the world of technology in a more accessible and practical way.

+Furthermore, I am looking forward to exploring new horizons in the area of backend game development, where I believe I can apply my technical knowledge to create captivating and innovative gaming experiences.

+Outside of the world of technology, I like traveling, reading and playing sports.
+I am an enthusiast of continuous learning and am always looking for opportunities to grow, both personally and professionally.
+I'm excited about the future and the possibilities of it being involved in my journey as a passionate about the world of computing and technology. </h4>

 ## 🌐 Socials: